Students sitting in cap and gowns at commencement.

 Futures and stock options are recognized as important tools of investment and risk reduction.
 This course covers the theory of futures and option pricing, and develops a framework for analyzing hedging and investment decisions using futures and options.
 Attention is paid to practical considerations in the use of these investments: tax and accounting issues and the institutional features of the market in which the various instruments are traded.

-Upcoming Master in Finance Admissions Events
+Upcoming MS in Finance Admissions Events

-Apply for a Master in Finance Degree
+Apply for an MS in Finance Degree

 Ready to apply?
 Follow the link to learn more about the application process.
 Once you’ve submitted your materials, we’ll start the review process.
 We’re happy to answer your questions along the way.